Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

 The network stores $P$ fixed patterns or memories, which are $N$-dimensional vectors that we collect in the matrix $\mX^* \in \mathcal{X}^{P\times N}$.
 We write $\mX^*_{\mu, :}$ for the $\mu$th pattern stored in the network, and $\mathcal{X}$ denotes the set of values that pattern entries can take, \emph{e.g.} $\mathcal{X}=\{\pm 1\}$ for binary patterns.
+Note that these patterns correspond to deviations of neuronal activity from its mean, and not neuronal activity itself, which is constrained to be non-negative.
+This subtraction of mean activity is expected to be performed by the plasticity rule operating at the synapse (using a `covariance rule', see e.g.~\cite{dayan01}).
+In the case of binary patterns, $X_{\mu,i}=1$ means a neuron is active in a given pattern, while $X_{\mu,i}=-1$ means a neuron is inactive.
+We also assume that $X_{\mu,i}$ are i.i.d. random variables, i.e.~that stored patterns are uncorrelated.
 Patterns are stored in the network by choosing its weights $\emJ_{ij}$ such that the patterns $\mX^*_{\mu, :}$ become fixed points of its dynamics.

-We will study this model in the thermodynamic limit $N\to\infty$, while keeping the number of patterns $P$ of order 1.
+We study this model in the thermodynamic limit $N\to\infty$, while keeping the number of patterns $P$ of order 1.
+This scaling makes the resulting weight matrix of the Hopfield model a low-rank matrix.
+Low rank matrices have played an important role in neuroscience in recent years, in particular for the modelling of recurrent networks~\cite{mastrogiuseppe2018linking, schuessler2020interplay, sussillo2009generating, logiaco2021thalamic}.
+Hence, methods to estimate them from data in a principled way can help connect these theories with experimental data.